 Banking as a Service brings innovation and customization to finance product development.
 Clients get the following advantages:

-• More products to choose from.
+- More products to choose from.
 The wider the choice, the better for a client.
 High competition is no good news for the service providers.
 But for customers, this creates more opportunities for flexibility.
 Innovative solutions strive to be client-oriented and offer all necessary functions in one place.
 This increases financial transparency and simplifies money management compared to operations done in traditional bank accounts.

-Benefits for a Bank
+Benefits of Banking as a Service for a Bank

 Like clients, banks offering API-based data access also engage in a win-to-win strategy.
 At a minimum, they do not lose anything and earn more money.
 At a maximum, they get personal value out of sharing their data with BaaS providers.

-• Bank services are used by more people.
+- Bank services are used by more people.
 Banking as a Service does not impose any extra workload on a bank.
 Instead, BaaS gives it new revenue lines and streams.
 That is, a bank provides data access via API and charges a fee for that.
 It does not care how third-party distributors will attract the audience, where they will look for funds, whether they will outstand the competition, etc. They do not need to invest money in development.
 Their main responsibility is only to make sure that client data is well protected against breaches.

-• Banks get to know their audience’s needs.
+- Banks get to know their audience’s needs.
 By analyzing how third-party BaaS provider performs, banks can generate insights into their customer demand.
-What functionality they use, what helps them to ease finance management, what irritates them, etc. Such insights may be generated from machine learning solutions for finance and incorporated into the bank’s own product development.
+What functionality do they use, what helps them to ease finance management, what irritates them, etc. Such insights may be generated from machine learning solutions for finance and incorporated into the bank’s own product development.

-Benefits for a Business
+Benefits of Banking as a Service for a Business

 Non-bank entities, businesses, and fintech companies that provide BaaS have the most responsible role in this game.
 Apart from benefits, they may also face challenges to investing in a new solution, as it could be with any other type of product development.
 Not to fail their idea, they need to build a workable risk management strategy.
 But despite risks, they can still gain a lot of strengths.

-• Businesses become bankers without being bankers.
+- Businesses become bankers without being bankers.
 According to FinancesOnline, payments and settlements is the most popular startup segment among US bank investors.
 With the rise of the fintech industry, they all see great potential in investing in banking solutions.
 In order to offer banking services themselves and bypass banking regulations, businesses choose to act as a third party and make money by being a mediator between a financial institution and a client.

 BaaS Challenges